 The Cape Town Convention removes otherwise applicable conflict of laws issues in connection with any assignment of associated rights, including the creation of a security interest in associated rights.
 In this regard it is analogous to removing the lex situs issues for international interests and contracts of sale.
-The formal requirements for the constitution of an assignment of associated rights that also transfers the related international interest are similar to the requirements for the creation of an international interest, namely, the assignment must: (1) be in writing, (2) enable the associated rights to be identified under the contract from which they arise, and (3) in the case of an assignment by way of security, enable the obligations secured by the assignment to be determined (but without the need to state a sum or maximum sum secured).147 The Protocol adds a requirement that the debtor must have consented in writing to such assignment (although such consent may be given in

-145 Article 36(2) of the Convention.
-For a complete list of such associated rights, see Article 36(2) of the Convention.
-The purpose of this restriction is to avoid giving the assignee a priority to rights to payment which, though secured on an aircraft object, are unrelated to its acquisition or rental or the purchase of another object, as, for example, an advance on the security of the equipment already acquired by the chargor with its own or a third party's funds.
-GOODE at para.
-4.266 (Unidroit 2019).
+The formal requirements for the constitution of an assignment of associated rights that also transfers the related international interest are similar to the requirements for the creation of an international interest, namely, the assignment must: (1) be in writing, (2) enable the associated rights to be identified under the contract from which they arise, and (3) in the case of an assignment by way of security, enable the obligations secured by the assignment to be determined (but without the need to state a sum or maximum sum secured).150 The Protocol adds a requirement that the debtor must have consented in writing to such assignment (although such consent may be given in advance and need not identify the assignee).151 In any event, the debtor must be given notice of the assignment in writing by or with authority of the assignor and the notice must specifically identify the applicable associated rights.152 There is no requirement that the assignor of any associated rights purchase of another object, as, for example, an advance on the security of the equipment already acquired by the chargor with its own or a third party's funds.
+Goode at para.
+4.266 (Unidroit 2022).

-147 Article 32(1) of the Convention.
+150 Article 32(1) of the Convention.
 These requirements track the formal requirements of an international interest except that "associated rights" must be identified instead of the "aircraft object" which is already identified.
 GOODE at para.
-4.247 (Unidroit 2019).
+4.247 (Unidroit 2022).